New Englanders Bring Targeted Approach To Reparations Movement

 While some advocates are focusing on type of atrocity, others are focusing on place.

-In December 2020, the Amherst, Massachusetts, Town Council passed a resolution to start on a "path of remedy" for racism and discrimination, as a first step toward reparations.
+In December 2020, the Amherst, Massachusetts, Town Council passed a resolution to start on a "path of remedy" for racism and discrimination, as a first step towards reparations.

 "Let's not think about the big, whole picture," said councilor Dorothy Pam before the vote.
 "Let's look about what's in our own backyard and look at our town."